emekdahl/data_pipelines_with_airflow/lesson_one/lesson_one.md

 - nodes = tasks
 - edges = ordering and dependencies between tasks

+Option 1:
 - task dependencies can be described programmatically in Airflow using >> and <<

+Option 2:
+- Task dependencies can also be set with "set_downstream" and "set_upstream"